 The secondary pump head contains a built-in pressure transducer to measure the system pressure.
-The DP/SP instrument control firmware installed in the pump precisely controls the pump motor speed to ensure flow rate accuracy and to maintain constant flow and constant pressure.
+The instrument control firmware installed in the DP/SP precisely controls the pump motor speed to ensure flow rate accuracy and to maintain constant flow and constant pressure.

-2.2.3 Proportioning Valves (Gradient pump only)
+Analytical 2.2.3 Proportioning Valves (Gradient pump only)